Publisher of hydroxychloroquine study touted by Trump says the research didn't meet its standards - KVIA

 President Trump has been a cheerleader for the drug hydroxychloroquine, pointing in a tweet and in person to a French study as evidence that one particular drug combination might be “one of the biggest game changers in the history of medicine.”

-But now the medical society that published that French research has issued a statement saying the study “does not meet the Society’s expected standard.”
+But now the medical society that published the French research has issued a statement saying they’re reviewing the study again and “a correction to the scientific record may be considered.”

 Dr. Kevin Tracey, president and CEO of the Feinstein Institutes for Medical Research in New York City, gave an even more pointed assessment of the French research.